 It’s easy to sometimes forget just how much data we’re creating each day.
 We’re generating data when we work, when we’re at home, and in many cases, as we simply go through life.
 This information doesn’t just go into the ether.
-It’s important, mineable, and can help shift the way entire organizations thing and react to a market.
-Data and analytics fuels digital business and plays a major role in the future survival of organizations worldwide.
+It’s important, mineable, and can help shift the way entire organizations think and react to a market.
+Data and analytics fuels digital business and play a major role in the future survival of organizations worldwide.
 However, data and analytics leaders are challenged by new legislative initiatives, such as the European General Data Protection Regulation (GDPR), as well as by the key task of evaluating and defining the role and influence of artificial intelligence (AI).
 “Organizations feel the urgency to embrace digital business if they want to stay relevant and competitive,” adds Jorgen Heizenberg, research director at Gartner.

 As Gartner illustrates, data and analytics leaders have to deal with delivering business outcomes from their data-driven programs today — and at the same time build an effective data and analytics organization that is fit for tomorrow.
 In order to meet these challenges, such leaders need to take ownership and develop a data and analytics strategy.